 Equal Credit Opportunity (15 U.S.C. §§1691-1691f);

 This article is not intended to address all the nuances of these statutes and is not intended to constitute legal advice nor should it be interpreted as such.

 Jeffrey B. Simenton, Esq.

-When you engage Goode, Hemme, & Peterson, you’ll be working directly with an attorney who has in-depth, real-world experience in your legal issue.
+When you engage Goode, Hemme, & Barger, you’ll be working directly with an attorney who has in-depth, real-world experience in your legal issue.
 Our attorneys specialize in real estate, business, construction, civil litigation and landlord-tenant law, as well as business collections.

 Many of our San Diego attorneys have been business owners and real estate investors, which gives them a unique point of view when it comes to crafting legal solutions for clients.